JannieChen/Spring2018-Project2-Group2/README.md

 ![screenshot](doc/screenshot1.png)

+Our Targer Users:
+1. Taxi driver
+2. NYPD
+3. People want to hold or join a party
+4. People who want to find a quiet and safe place

 In this second project of GR5243 Applied Data Science, we develop an *Exploratory Data Analysis and Visualization* shiny app on a topic of your choice using U.S. government open data released on the [data.gov](https://data.gov/) website and (https://opendata.cityofnewyork.us).
 See [Project 2 Description](doc/project2_desc.md) for more details.

 The **learning goals** for this project is: